 Friday 20th September 320 KM 200 M

 As I went to bed early last night I’m up early too.
-Today is gonna be a busy day.
+Today is going to be a busy day.
 As per routine my first task is to start the day with a yoga class at Jenstar.
 Today’s class is hot vinyasa flow with teacher Megan again.
 By the end of the class I’m pretty sweaty and it’s an enjoyable class.
 I head back to the house for breakfast and then get ready and pack for my trip to Madison for tomorrow’s Badgers-Wolverines game.
 My first stop is Cedarburg, just north of Milwaukee.
-Rich Ryman of the Green Bay Press Gazette emailed me a week or so ago about a guy called Jim Reese, who is writing a book about 100 years of the Packers.
+Rich Ryman of the Green Bay Press Gazette emailed me a week or so ago about a guy called Jim Reese, who is writing a book about 100 years of Packers history.
 I rang him a few days ago to arrange an interview at his home.
 It takes just over an hour and half to travel to Cedarburg on interstate 43.
 Armin Van Buuren’s A State Of Trance weekly podcast keeps me company for the journey.
-Upon arrival at Jim’s house, I learn that he and his wife used to be high school teachers.
-Jim is a retired middle/senior History teacher and as he doesn’t have children/grandchildren he is using his spare time to write books about the Packers.
+Upon arrival at Jim’s house I learn that both him and his wife are retired high school teachers.
+Jim taught middle/senior History teacher and as they didn’t have children and thus grandchildren he is using his newfound ample spare time to write books about the Packers.
 I’m donated with a few to take home with me.
-For his latest project, Jim is writing a book about 100 years of the Packers history and so interviews me in his lounge.
-He also has a bedroom which has impressively been converted into a sports memorabilia room, with most of it being Packers based.
+For his latest project Jim interviews me in his lounge.
+He also has a bedroom that has impressively been converted into a sports memorabilia room, with most of it being Packers based.
 After our interview Jim takes me to lunch and a tour of the town.
 He is originally from New York City and a strong Democrat pointing out that Cedarburg and Wisconsin in general is Republican.
 I’m not doing much talking as Jim tells me he isn’t keen on Trump and the way America is heading.
-Like I have written before, I try and not get involved in political debates as there is so much I (and people in general) don’t know and plus it’s a really divisive topic.
-We end up in a sandwich cafe which is really good.
-I drop Jim off after lunch and then head to Madison.
+Like I have written before I try and not get involved in political debates as there is so much I (and people in general) don’t know and plus it’s a really divisive topic.
+We end up in a nice sandwich cafe.
+I drop Jim off after lunch and then head onto Madison.
 The next couple I’m meeting are also retired teachers, from Milwaukee itself.
 They are attending a teaching union conference at The Madison Concourse Hotel and Governor’s Club and I’m driving there to pick up my ticket for Sunday’s Packers-Broncos game at Lambeau.
-They have kindly donated me a ticket also refusing to accept any money towards the cost.
+They have kindly donated me a ticket, also refusing to accept any money towards the cost.
 We have a short chat about teaching unions in Wisconsin.
-They have had their power and influence reduced due to the previous state governor, Governor Scott Walker, consequently losing lots of members.
+They have had their power and influence reduced due to the previous state governor, Scott Walker, consequently losing lots of members.
 After our chat I head off to the suburb of Monona, which is not far from downtown Madison.
 I’m going to be staying with Craig Millar and his family.
 Craig reached out to me on the Australian/NZ Packers Fans Facebook Group, offering me a place to stay for the Badgers games at Camp Randall stadium.
 I have an hour or so spare before he gets back home from work so I head to a local cafe near his place for a cup of tea and to relax whilst listening to music.
 I first meet Craig, wife Carla and three children consisting of eldest Moses, middle daughter Violet and youngest Ramen around half 6.
 The Millar family are from South Island New Zealand with Craig from Christchurch and Carla from Otago, just outside Queenstown.
 Moses was born in NZ but the youngest two were born in Melbourne, Australia, as the family moved there after the serious earthquake in Christchurch back in 2011.
-They were able to move to America due to the Green Card Lottery Scheme and chose Madison as Craig is a huge Packers and Badgers too.
-For dinner we have take out pizza which is really delicious.
+They were able to move to America due to the Green Card Lottery Scheme and chose Madison as Craig is a huge Packers and Badgers fan too.
+For dinner we have delicious take out pizza.
 I ask Craig and Carla if they will stay here in America.
 They miss their life back in Melbourne and it’s hard being so far away from their families.
 It’s only a 3 hour flight from Melbourne to NZ, a lot shorter and cheaper for a family of 5, as compared with Wisconsin.
 Once we have eaten, Craig and I go to a local bar called The Silver Eagle for drinks.
 It’s a short walk from the house and later we are joined by two of Craig’s mate’s - initially Steven and then Spencer.
 Steven is going to the game tomorrow but as a Michigan fan.
-I warn him that it’s gonna be a Badgers victory as they have started the season so well and have some really good players like running back Jonathan Taylor.
+I warn him that it’s going to be a Badgers victory as they have started the season so well and have some really good players like running back Jonathan Taylor.
 Steven doesn’t stay for too long as he’s just recently got back from a family wedding in California.
 It turns out that he’s married to a second generation American-Punjabi woman although is yet to visit India.
 I thoroughly recommend that he does so at some stage in the future.
 As us remaining boys keep on staying for “one more drink” it’s pretty late when Craig and I get back to the house.
 Both of us are not gonna have a long sleep as we are up in a few hours time to watch the rugby World Cup pool game between All Blacks (New Zealand) and Springboks (South Africa) early in the morning.

 Saturday 21st September 200 KM 130 M